mr-rodriguez/Elastic-SN/docs/05-agents-agentpolicies-and-integrations.md

 **Step 1.**
 - In Kibana UI:
-  - Stack Management > Fleet > Agent Policies
+  - Hamburger menu > Fleet > Agent Policies
   - Create policy (let's name it `ubuntu-agent-policy`)
   	- leave defaults as is
   - Click on your newly created policy